How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Experiments

-\paragraph*{Robustness -- COMPAS}
+\paragraph{Robustness -- COMPAS}

-The breakdown of the robustness of the COMPAS data is shown in Figure~\ref{compas}(e--h).
-The first observation is that the performance degrades roughly by a factor of 20 for $f_3$ in demographic parity.
-We can also see that, whilst $f_3$ has the largest relative change from $k=0$ for equalised odds, they all follow the a very similar pattern, just on different scales.
+The breakdown of the robustness of the COMPAS data is shown in Figure~\ref{compas}(\subref{compas_rob_dp}, \subref{compas_rob_eo}, \subref{compas_rob_fp} \& \subref{compas_rob_tp}).
+The first observation is that the performance degrades roughly by a factor of 20 for $f_{post}$ in demographic parity.
+We can also see that, while $f_{post}$ has the largest relative change from $k=0$ for equalised odds, they all follow a very similar pattern, just on different scales.
 Finally, we can also see that all methods perform worse as $k$ increases for the true positive fairness metric.